schmidtleon48/noise/README.md

 * noise samples

 ## Example
-Here are two example shown, where 1/f noise is generated.
+Here are two example shown, where 1/f noise is generated.  <br />
 **1. Example:**
 In the first example the 1/f noise is generated based on white gaussian noise (WGN).
 One realizaition of the noise is shown in the following graph.